menu icon

 • Better flavor: Pre-shredded cheese is exposed to more surface area, which can cause it to dry out faster and lose some of its flavor.
 By grating your cheese just before using it, you retain the natural moisture and full flavor of the cheese.

-How to Make Rotisserie Shredded Chicken Enchiladas
+How to Make Enchiladas with Rotisserie Chicken

 Detailed measurements and full instructions can be found in the recipe card at the bottom of this post.